-By way of a resolution adopted on November 24, 2025 (the "Initial Resolution"), the Board authorized the issuance of general obligation promissory notes in the amount of \$1,500,000.00 for the public purposes of financing building remodeling and improvement projects, consisting of projects included in the District's 2025-2026 building remodeling and improvement program that are anticipated to occur in 2025-2026 (the "Project").
+By way of a resolution adopted on January 27, 2026 (the "Initial Resolution"), the Board authorized the issuance of general obligation promissory notes in the amount of \$1,500,000.00 for the public purposes of financing building remodeling and improvement projects, consisting of projects included in the District's 2025-2026 building remodeling and improvement program that are anticipated to occur in 2025-2026 (the "Project").

-As required by Wisconsin Statutes, notice of the adoption of the Initial Resolution for the Notes was published in the required newspaper on November 29, 2025.
+As required by Wisconsin Statutes, notice of the adoption of the Initial Resolution for the Notes was published in the required newspaper on January 31, 2026.
 The resolution authorizing the issuance of the Notes is subject to referendum if, within 30 days after publication of notice of adoption of the resolution, a sufficient petition requesting a referendum is filed by the electors of the District.
-The petition period expired on December 29, 2025, with no sufficient petition being filed.
+The petition period expires on March 3, 2026.
+Award of the Notes will be made subject to expiration of the petition period without the filing of a sufficient petition for referendum.